 - An assisted living facility or residential care community

-- The home (most common) provided by a family member or friend
+- Long term care in the home (most common) provided by a family member or friend

-This confusion likely stems from the services that Medicare Part A (hospital insurance) covers.
-Two of those are inpatient care in a skilled nursing facility and home health care, which are common settings for long-term care.
-Medicare pays for care that is skilled, meaning that it requires the skills of a registered nurse, physical therapist, occupational therapist, or speech-language pathologist.
+The confusion between health coverage for long term care and Medicare Advantage likely stems from the medical services that Medicare Part A (hospital insurance) covers or what Medicare pay.
+Two of those Medicare coverage are skilled nursing facility — inpatient care in a skilled nursing facility and home health care, or a nursing home, which are common settings for long term care.
+Medicare pays medical services for skilled nursing facility.
+Skilled nursing or skilled nursing facility care is care that is skilled, meaning that it requires the skills of a registered nurse, physical therapist, occupational therapist, or speech-language pathologist.

 Well, first things first — you call us!
-We are happy to help you go over any questions you may have about your healthcare needs and recommend the the best course of action for you.
+We are happy to help you go over any questions you may have about skilled. nursing facilities or long term care or your healthcare needs (whether it be a medicare advantage plan, long term care, custodial care, or care from skilled nursing facilities) and recommend the the best course of action for you.
 For long-term care, however, it’s important to note (again) that Medicare does not pay for long-term care.
-There are a few options on how to purchase long-term care coverage, but we’re going to focus on Medicare Advantage plans.
-Policies have changed recently and are now allowing Medicare Advantage plans to cover supplemental healthcare benefits for “daily maintenance”, including ADL assistance, transportation to medical appointments, meals after hospitalization and more.
+There are a few options on how to purchase long term care coverage, but we’re going to focus on Medicare Advantage plans.
+Policies have changed recently and are now allowing Medicare Advantage plans to cover supplemental healthcare benefits for “daily maintenance”, including ADL assistance, chronic illness, in home care servicestransportation to medical appointments, meals after hospitalization and more.

-If your healthcare needs have recently changed and you think long-term care might be an option for you, or you simply want to prepare for your future, call us today and speak with one of our expert agents!
+If your healthcare needs have recently changed and you think long-term care or skilled nursing care might be an option for you, or you simply want to prepare for your future, call us today and speak with one of our expert agents!
 We can help you through each step of the process, ensure that your policy is specific to your needs, and provide excellent customer service.

 For more information or to speak directly with a Medicare Specialist, please email Michelle Tunis at firstname.lastname@example.org or call (561) 665-7752.